By: Peggy Willms

 I am down to five.
 Five doors are recognizably different in the lineup.

 I cannot explain what in the hell happened to me the last week and a half.
-I am going to chalk it up to being completely exhausted, unable to count, or someone on the other side has found humor in playing the ELEVEN game with me.
+I will chalk it up to being completely exhausted, unable to count, or as I said someone on the other side found humor in playing the ELEVEN game with me.
 My takeaway.
 Hire the damn project out next time.

 All Things Wellness, LLC